 Check out CAT 2021 Question paper for all three slots to understand types of questions and difficulty level.
 Also download PDF format of CAT question paper 2021 - slot 1, 2 and 3.
 As a CAT 2023 aspirant, you must solve the CAT 2021 question paper to learn key insights of the exam.

-CAT 2021 question papers of all three slots were moderate to high difficulty level.
+CAT 2021 question paper was moderate to high in terms of difficulty level.
+The exam paper of all three slots had same structure.
 Pattern of the paper was same as previous years with a few changes in topic-wise weightage.
 The CAT 2021 question paper consisted of three sections – Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR) and Quantitative Ability (QA).
 Total number of questions in CAT 2021 was 66.

 - CAT 2021 Question Paper: Pattern and Structure